lucascaires/laravel-jwt-scaffolding/README.md

 ## Laravel JWT Scaffolding

-Laravel (7.0+) with JWT out of the box.
+Laravel (7.x) with JWT out of the box.
 Just install and start to code your API.

-After cloning this repo, just enter:
+After cloning this repo and its dependencies via composer, just enter:

 ```
 php artisan key:generate